govindtotla/packt_test/README.md

 # serve the application
 php artisan serve --port 8000

-# run webpack and watch for changes
+# run webpack and watch for changes if required
 npm run watch
 ```